MaheshSuthar119/Dron_simulation/README.md

 2025-02-20T12:02:00Z,28.613,77.209
 Each row represents a GPS point where the drone should move.

-2️⃣ Start the Simulation
+- Item 2 Start the Simulation
 Click Play to start the drone movement.
 The drone moves step by step along the uploaded coordinates.
 A line is drawn after the drone reaches each point.
 If only one point exists, it will show only the location.

-3️⃣ Pause & Resume
+- Item 3 Pause & Resume
 Clicking Pause stops the movement at the current location.
 Clicking Play again resumes from the same position where it was stopped.

-4️⃣ Path Drawing
+- Item 4 Path Drawing
 If multiple points exist, it connects the visited points to form a shape:
 2 Points → Line
 3 Points → Triangle